 You cannot come to Baracoa and not climb to El Yunque (the anvil).
 The flat-topped mountain crowns the landscape of this five-century-old city, and it’s a rite of passage for hikers.

 The hike starts at the campismo (local countryside shelter) 3km (1.9 miles) past Finca Duaba.
 The 8km (5-mile) route up and down this magical mountain can be challenging, especially during the summer months from May to September when high temperatures hit harder in Oriente (eastern Cuba).
 However, the views from atop El Yunque (575m) and all along the way up are worth the journey.
-The wildlife here is stupendous – bring binoculars to bank on seeing tocororos (Cuban trogon), zunzuncitos (small hummingbirds), colorful butterflies and the native polymitas (colorful snails).
-Ask the (mandatory) guide to save time for a swim in the natural pools at the end of the hike.
+The wildlife here is stupendous – bring binoculars and bank on seeing tocororos (Cuban trogon), zunzuncitos (small hummingbirds), colorful butterflies and the native polymitas (colorful snails).
+Guides are mandatory here, so be sure to ask yours to save time for a swim in the natural pools at the end of the hike.

 Explore related stories